eclipse-iofog/iofog-platform/README.md

-# ioFog Platform
+# Eclipse ioFog Platform

-ioFog Platform provides a means by which to spin up and deploy an Eclipse ioFog stack on GKE and Packet.
+The Eclipse ioFog Platform project provides a means by which to spin up and deploy an Eclipse ioFog stack running in the Cloud.
+Currently, we demonstrate how to achieve this on GKE and Packet, although since we are using [Terraform](https://www.terraform.io/) under the covers you can easily extend/contribute to support your preferred cloud infrastructure provider.

 # Requirements

-* Gcloud SDK
+* GCloud SDK
 * Terraform (v0.11.x)
-* Ansible
+* ansible
 * gcloud
-* Kubectl
+* kubectl
-* Iofogctl
+* iofogctl

 You can run `./bootstrap.sh` in order to download those dependencies.